Embracing the right mindset is the first step in achieving any career goal.

 According to Stanford psychologist Carol Dweck, it's the "growth" mindset that today's ambitious individuals need to pursue.

 Most people have a "fixed" mindset.
 This essentially means you assume your situation is always set in stone, and there's nothing you can do about it.
 A person with a fixed mindset in the wrong job would argue there weren't enough opportunities elsewhere without actually taking the time to explore their options fully.

-A "growth" mindset is an alternative approach.
+A "growth" mindset